elasticpath/elasticpath-graphql-server/README.md

 This project uses postman collection to handle testing.
 We can run the tests on the command-line using newman so it is easy to incorporate those tests in CI.

+Before running the tests, make sure your server is up and running!

 Run the tests with the following command:

 ```bash